shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/spamming.md

   });
 ```

-4. Run the client
+4. Run the client:

 ```bash
 node client.js
 ```

-5. Use the wallet create command to initialize a named wallet
+5. Use the wallet create command to initialize a named wallet:

 ```bash
 wallet create myWallet
 ```

-6. Run the spam command to spam the single node
+6. Run the spam command to spam the single node:

 ```bash
 tokens spam create 100 myWallet 20 20
 ```

-7. Visit localhost:3000 in your browser to view the incoming network transactions
+7. Visit localhost:3000 in your browser to view the incoming network transactions.

 ## Spamming a network of Nodes

 Spamming a network of nodes on shardus gets a bit more complicated.
 It requires our spam client to aquire a list of node ip addresses and ports from the seed node server, and rapidly generate transactions.

-Start by creating a CLI command to spam the network with any given transaction type
+Start by creating a CLI command to spam the network with any given transaction type:

 ```ts
 vorpal